UK's Starmer Pushes Trump for Ukraine Guarantees Against Putin

 The British premier also comes bearing a gift for Trump.

-His announcement Tuesday that UK defense spending will rise to 2.5 percent by 2027 was particularly aimed at the American leader, who has regularly presed European countries to pay more toward NATO.
+His announcement Tuesday that U.K. defense spending will rise to 2.5% by 2027 was particularly aimed at the American leader, who has regularly presed European countries to pay more toward NATO.

 - 'Nice guy' -